DecoderRony/Chatz/README.md

 A PWA chat app built using Flutter and Sockets

 ## How to work?
-  You should have Flutter sdk installed. \n
+  You should have Flutter sdk installed.<br>
-  You should have NodeJs installed.
+  You should have NodeJs installed.<br>

   ### NodeJs packages
     Install Nodemon using "npm install nodemon"
     Install Socket using "npm install socket.io"

-   Update the local address in Flutter code. \n
+   Update the local address in Flutter code.<br>
-   Run the local server at port 3000. \n
+   Run the local server at port 3000.<br>
-   Run your app locally. \n
+   Run your app locally.<br>